suhlig/cf-101-for-k8s-users/src/index.markdown

 >1.
 Apply spec

 <aside class="notes">
-For production I have pipeline that will do it for me, but for development workflow I have to do
+For production I have a pipeline that does it for me, but for development workflow I have to do this.
 </aside>

 # Update an existing app in CF

 `cf push`